Disadvantages of Studying Abroad

 Everyone knows that Chinese people are different from Americans, Americans are different from Germans, some differences are obvious while others are more subtle.
 Lets that cultural obstacle.
 Moreover, the food is different, you might have difficulties to find your old comfort food while you are abroad.
 Food is an important part of a countries culture so if the culture is different, the food will be too.
 Culture shock can be a real disadvantage for your study abroad experience.

 What to do: Learn about the local culture, traditions, and food.
 Try new dishes and participate in local events.
-Who knows if you’ll ever have the chance to participate in an American Thanksgiving or a Chinese New Year?
+Who knows if you’ll ever have the chance to participate in an American Thanksgiving or a Chinese New Year again after your study abroad semester ends?

 #4 Disadvantage of studying abroad: Nothing is free